urnest/urnest/README.md

 		 would cause (unnecessary) generation of odin :map deriviations for #include dependencies, causing long
 		 delays in building

         - allow odin to clean up subdirectories eg JOB temporary directories when build is aborted via Ctrl-C

+        - add generalised hash_inc package to avoid duplicating it in C, C++, IDL etc.

+          This also makes it unnecessary to write a package for eg idl compile.

     -   odin/pkg has my odin packages.